a3gz/chubby/README.md

     };

 Chubby will inject the dependency in Slim's container under the same name as the file, in this case: `logger`: `$container['logger']`.

-### Organizing routes

-Chubby assumes that all our routes are sitting on `src/app/routes`.
-Inside this directory we can create as many files and sub-directories as we need.

-## Customizing the environment

-It is possible to change everything that's assumed by chubby by re-defining the path constants to adapt to specific needs.
-This is what the file `local.php` is for.

 ## Contact the author